Your content is now Live by default

 Invalidating graph-based content

-Content Lake offers a unique NoSQL document store with referential integrity that can be instantly queried with GROQ.
+Content Lake offers a unique NoSQL document store with referential integrity that can be queried with GROQ.
 While we've always offered CDN caching for GROQ responses, invalidating cache for graph-based content presents unique challenges.

 The flexibility of GROQ querying makes cache invalidation non-trivial.
 Initially, we used a crude but effective approach: invalidate all cached query responses when any document updated.
 This worked well enough most of the time – except when it didn't, particularly during high-traffic periods with concurrent content updates.